 “It all started with a vision of the line,” he said referring to the fast-casual restaurant model that has become so successful with chains like Chipotle and Subway.
 “Fast-casual is the fastest-growing trend in the industry… we’re hoping to be the first fast-casual, customizable barbecue restaurant.”

 With his business plan in one hand and his passion in the other, Belk took to the road to find the best barbeque in the Southeast and to hone in on his vision.
-With business partner and co-founder Charlie Nix by his side, they together have built their brand from the ground up — literally.

 According to Belk, finding the perfect location was key, so when the old Peaches property on Broad Street came on the market, they immediately jumped at the chance.
 Tearing down the existing structure and building a barbeque empire (mostly with their own hands) was not easy or fast, but it was the dream.
 To support the project, Chris and the Saucehouse team began catering out of an industrial kitchen in Bogart — a strategic move that has catapulted their brand to the top of the market in Athens.